noeliacanela229/Opal/README.md

 ## Adapting to a New Use Case

-Change the Apollo search filters and the Claude scoring prompt — everything else stays the same.
+Change the Apollo search filters and the Claude scoring prompt, everything else stays the same.

 | Use Case | Apollo Filters | Claude Prompt Change |
 |---|---|---|